ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-5.md

 9. Execute the “**average mpg**” query and view its results.

-10. Now lets explore the various explain features to better understand the execution of a query: Text Explain, Visual Explain and Tez Explain.
+10. Now let's explore the various explain features to better understand the execution of a query: Text Explain, Visual Explain and Tez Explain.
 Click on the **Explain** button:

 ![Lab2_27](/assets/hello-hdp/Lab2_27.png)